kshitijgodara/SampleProject/README.md

 - Ready to fetch others section or period (see `Parameters` struct).
 - Modular enough to add others calls from NY Times API.
 - Ready for background fetch (using `URLSession` with delegate).
-- Models are using `Codable` protocol  (new in swift 4) : JSON parsing is quick and easy.
 - Unit Testing using XCTest
 - UI Testing using XCUITest
 - CI/CD - Sonar Qube